carpentries-incubator/gap-lesson/episodes/01-command-line.md

 ~~~
 {: .output}

-Note that you may use `Display` to pretty-print the matrix:
+You can use `Display` to pretty-print variables, including this matrix:

 ~~~
 Display(m);